 The morbidity profile differs by environment: the rural zone is marked by classic infectious pathologies (fever 29.4%, diarrhea 20.6%), which are vectors of dehydration and protein catabolism.
 The urban zone presents a surprising prevalence of vomiting (50%), potentially reflecting food intolerances or force-feeding practices.
 A critical hygiene gap is identified: while 99% of mothers report washing their own hands, only 1% wash the child's hands before meals.
 This negligence increases the risk of fecal-oral transmission and environmental enteropathy, limiting nutrient absorption

-3.5 Anthropometric Nutritional Status
+3.5 Anthropometric assessments andNutritional Status

 Anthropometric assessment according to WHO 2006 standards allowed for the quantification of the prevalence of different forms of malnutrition.